stevedonovan/gentle-intro/1-basics.md

 This can be puzzling when coming from other languages, where variables can be re-written by default.
 What makes something a 'variable' is that it gets assigned a computed value at run-time - it is not a _constant_.
-It is pretty much how the word is used in mathematics, like when we say 'let n be the largest number in set S'.
+It is also how the word is used in mathematics, like when we say 'let n be the largest number in set S'.

 There is a reason for declaring variables to be _read-only_ by default.
 In a larger